 Unfortunately, Keys and several other powerful figures who were invested in the low-fat trend retaliated against Yudkin in a shockingly brutal way…60

 And that’s a story I’ll get to in the next Food Truth Letter post… coming out soon.
-Right now, we need to get back to the fat!
+Right now, we need to get back to the truth about fat!

 Sign up for the email list in the form at the upper right of this page or at the bottom after the citations, and I’ll shoot you an email when the next letter comes out.

 Now you know the lies… so let’s get to the truth about fat.

 To quote the esteemed Dr. Walter Willett, Chair of the Harvard School of Public health…